ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

 ```
 {{% notice Note %}} Change `containerPort`, `hostPort`, `memory` & `cpu` as per your requirment.{{% /notice %}}

-As described in the above config block, Terraform will create a task named app-first-task and also assign the resources needed to power up the container through this task.
+As described in the above config block, Terraform will create a task named `app-first-task` and assign the resources needed to run the container using this task.
 This process includes assigning the deployed image, container ports, launch type, and the hardware requirements that the container needs to run.

 Creating a task definition requires `ecsTaskExecutionRole` to be added to your IAM.
 The above task definition needs this role, and it is specified as `aws_iam_role.ecsTaskExecutionRole.arn`.

-In the next step, create a resource to execute this role as follows:
+Create a resource to execute this role as follows:

 ```console
 # main.tf